 Challenging Europe: internal divides and external challenges

 Europe is in unchartered territory because internal divisions (East/West, North/South, populist/anti-populist…) interact in multiple ways with external challenges (migration/Russia/terrorism/Trump/Brexit…).
 More than ever, the political future is unpredictable.
-However, based on his extensive work on the development of the EU, democracy and its new ‘illiberal variant’ and geopolitics, Jacques Rupnik will chart how the interaction between internal divisions and external challenges may create new dynamics.
+However, based on his extensive work on the development of the EU, democracy and its new ‘illiberal variant’ and geopolitics, Jacques Rupnik has charted for us the interaction between internal divisions and external challenges may create new dynamics.
 Jacques Rupnik is the director of the institute Centre d’Etudes et de Recherches Internationales (CERI), based at the renowned institute Sciences Politique in Paris.

 About the keynote speaker Prof. Jacques Rupnik

 Rupnik is Director of the research institute Centre d’Etudes et de Recherches Internationales (CERI), based at the renowned institute Sciences Politique in Paris.
 He holds degrees in history from the University of Paris I-Sorbonne and politics from the Institut d’Etudes Politiques de Paris (IEP), a Master’s in Soviet Studies from Harvard University (1974) and a Ph.D. in history from the University of Paris I - Sorbonne (1978).
 Rupnik is a highly esteemed scholar and advisor for his views on geopolitics of Europe, and the new ‘illiberal variant’ of democracy in Europe.